ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### IS_STARTED

-Indicates whether replication is active.
+Indicates whether replication has started.

 - 0: suspended
-- 1: replication active
+- 1: replication is active

 ##### XSN